GoogleCloudPlatform/container-engine-accelerators/gpudirect-tcpxo/best-practice.md

 Using the sidecar containers feature, the tcpxo-daemon is guaranteed to auto-terminate after the main application container completes.
 Reference: https://kccnceu2024.sched.com/event/1YeS0

-## Enable LL128 for latency reduction
+## Enable LL128 for Latency Reduction
 LL128 is a NCCL feature that gives non-trivial latency reductions for small-medium msg sizes.

 You could update the following NCCL configs in your workload to enable LL128: